One-Pot Spicy Chicken Mac and Cheese

 Comfort food at its finest with this recipe for extra cheesy macaroni noodles tossed with seasoned and seared chicken breast, plenty of spices, and extra chili peppers for our own personal tastes.
 Serves a crowd!
 Great party and game day food.

-One-Pot Spicy Chicken Mac and Cheese - Recipe
+- Easy Creamy Buffalo Chicken Mac and Cheese

 - 16 ounces pasta – I used cavatappi noodles

 - 4-5 serranos chopped

 - 1 pound chicken breast chopped

 - 3 tablespoons flour